-The annuity can be re-determined as P' units = U{x+1} / a{x+1} .
+The annuity can be re-determined as P' units = $U{x+1} / a{x+1}$ .
 If mortality and investment earnings have followed the original assumptions and the assumptions have not changed, then the annuity will also not have changed.
+Deviations from assumed investment performance will translate directly into increases or decreases in the payment.